-- 28. A barrister is defined in the Legal Services Act 2007 as an individual who has been Called to the Bar by one of the Inns of Court and who has not been disbarred by one of the Inns of Court.
-To be Called to the Bar by an Inn a person must be a member of that Inn. - 29.
-The rules governing Call to the Bar are set out in the MoU, the Qualifying Session Framework, the BSB's Handbook Part 4 Qualification Rules, the Guidelines for determining if a person is fit and proper to become a barrister and the Bar Qualification Manual. - 30.
-Applicants must provide to their Inn a completed Call Declaration as prescribed by the BSB.
-Each Inn may ask for additional information. - 31.
-All those to be Called from 1st July 2021 will be required to undergo a UK Standard Disclosure and Barring Service check and (where relevant) the international equivalent/s.
-Further details on this process can be found on the BSB website and will be provided to those seeking to be Called by their Inn. - 32.
-There are normally four official Call publication dates each year.
-These are as follows: - a) Hilary Term the third Thursday in March; - b) Trinity Term the fourth Thursday in July; and a second, deferred Trinity Call on the second Thursday in October; and - c) Michaelmas Term the fourth Thursday in November.
+30. A barrister is defined in the Legal Services Act 2007 as an individual who has been Called to the Bar by one of the Inns of Court and who has not been disbarred by one of the Inns of Court.
+To be Called to the Bar by an Inn a person must be a member of that Inn.

+31. The rules governing Call to the Bar are set out in the MoU, schedule 1 of the MoU (the Guidelines for determining if a person is fit and proper to become a barrister), schedule 2 of the MoU (the Framework for the provision of Qualifying Sessions), the BSB's Handbook Part 4 Qualification Rules and the Bar Qualification Manual.

+32. Applicants must provide to their Inn a completed Call Declaration as prescribed by the BSB.
+The Inn may ask for additional information.

+33. All those to be Called from 1st July 2021 will be required to undergo a UK Standard Disclosure and Barring Service check and (where relevant) the international equivalent/s.
+Further details on this process can be found on the BSB website and will be provided to those seeking to be Called by their Inn.

+34. There are normally four official Call publication dates each year.
+These are as follows:

+- a) Hilary Term the third Thursday in March; - b) Trinity Term the fourth Thursday in July; and a second, deferred Trinity Call on the second Thursday in October; and - c) Michaelmas Term the fourth Thursday in November.